TorSalve/topography-of-hci/docs/index.md

 show_call_box: false
 ---

-# Topography of Human-Computer Interaction
+# The Topography of Human-Computer Interaction

-The Topography of Human-Computer Interaction is an interactive experience and open resource that captures the evolving landscape of HCI through collaborative sculpture.
-Originating at Aarhus 2025, this project invites the community to shape, reflect, and connect by creating a physical and digital map of our shared field.
+The Topography of Human-Computer Interaction (HCI) is an interactive experience and open resource that captures the evolving landscape of HCI through collaborative sculpture.
+Created for the Aarhus 2025 conference, this project invites the community to shape, reflect, and connect by creating a physical and digital map of our shared field.
 Here, you can explore 3D models, contour maps, and learn how this topography grows with each contribution.